nicolasfauchereau/climatecode/stories/about-me.md

 ## Where do I come from ?

 I hail from Burgundy, France, and I obtained my Ph.D (in 2004) in [Dijon](http://climatologie.u-bourgogne.fr/).
 After about a year at the [LSCE](http://www.lsce.ipsl.fr/en/), near Paris, I decided to expand a bit my horizons.
-I was granted a post-doctoral fellowship from the [University of Cape-Town](http://www.uct.ac.za/), and I spent about 3 years working at the [oceanography department](http://www.sea.uct.ac.za/) (where I am still a research associate), notably with [Prof. Mathieu Rouault](http://ma-re.uct.ac.za/staff/academic-staff/dr-mathieu-rouault/), another french import in South Africa and one of the most
+In 2006 I was awarded a post-doctoral fellowship from the [University of Cape-Town](http://www.uct.ac.za/), and I spent about 3 years working at the [oceanography department](http://www.sea.uct.ac.za/) (where I am still a research associate), notably with [Prof. Mathieu Rouault](http://ma-re.uct.ac.za/staff/academic-staff/dr-mathieu-rouault/), another french import in South Africa and one of the most